RafaelAmbruster/ApplicasterDemoApp/README.md

 It's necesary that you have Java 8.

 Libraries that were used:
-ORMLite, for handle storage into SQLite Database.
+ORMLite, for handle storage with SQLite Database.
 Retrofit, for handle network consuption.
-Piccaso, for handle image download.
+Piccaso, for handle image downloading.